Gerard B.·August 21, 2025·7 min read

 Can My Family Join Me Under the Non-Lucrative Visa?

-Your spouse and dependent children can apply as dependents.
+Yes, your spouse and dependent children can apply as dependents.

 • Provide proof of family relationship (marriage/birth certificates)